Successfully investing in Great Britain

 How do you assess the current economic situation in Great Britain?

-How would you describe the investment climate in Great Britain?
+How would you describe the investment climate in the United Kingdom?
 Which sectors offer the largest potential?

-What challenges do German companies face during their business ventures into Great Britain?
+What challenges do German companies face during their business ventures into the United Kingdom?

 In your opinion, how will Great Britain develop?